Recycling + Donation: Where Does It All Go?

 Turning Donations Into Opportunity

-We’ve been incorporating Nike Grind into products, retail spaces, workplace environments, athletic facilities, skateboards, space shuttles, and more for nearly 30 years.
+We’ve been incorporating Nike Grind into products, retail spaces, workplace environments, athletic facilities, skateboards, and more for nearly 30 years.
 That means fewer materials in landfills, and more in the hands (and under the feet of) athletes.